YOUNG ADULT BOOKS

-The twelve- to eighteen-year-olds these books are written for are in the midst of life’s most challenging and formative years.
+The 12 to 18-year-olds these books are written for are in the midst of life’s most challenging and formative years.
 This fiction tends to reflect that, and lends these books a timeless feel for many readers.
 Young readers are looking for answers to big questions about life, and often, the books that wrestle with these questions have universal appeal.

 While it’s true that eBooks have been central to self-publishing, today’s self-publishing authors have plenty of resources for offering a print version of their book.
 And when self-publishing YA, offering this print version is essential.

 - As it turns out, teenagers prefer print books.